 Are you receiving SNAP/EBT benefits?
 The Expensify.org/SNAP-VAX campaign is live and accepting new members.
 Learn more about receiving $50 for submitting a SNAP receipt and $50 for getting your COVID-19 vaccine here and join today!

-How-to: Add a Deposit-Only Bank account
+How-to: Add a deposit-only bank account (both personal and business)

 Expensify vocabulary to understand before we get started:

 - Deposit-Only Personal Bank Account - connecting a personal bank account allows you to receive reimbursements from your employer via ACH.